edrys-labs/documentation/README.md

 ### Stations

     --{{0}}--
-Well as mentioned earlier, a station is a special room that can be opened to interact with hardware or to provide a special service.
+Well, as mentioned earlier, a station is a special room that can be opened to interact with hardware or to provide a special service.
 Hence, the URL looks a bit different, instead of classroom it is a station.
 Therefore the browser will know that it has to operate in another mode.